bingb0t5/im-in/CURRENT_STATE.md

 - `attendee_profiles` used for both guests and signed-in users
 - signed-in users synchronized into the guest/profile-backed identity model
 - guests can join without email when host settings allow it, then add email later for recovery
+- email upgrades now use a dedicated merge RPC so profile/session references move together instead of relying on fragile client-side multi-table updates

 ### Backend/data behavior